zilishen/documentation/content/nms/adm/about/rbac-overview.md

 <details>
 <summary>UI Roles Setup</summary>

+Here is a step by step tutorial for setting up the Read Only role.

+First give READ access to the example-env environment in ENVIRONMENT-MANAGEMENT.
 {{< img src="adm/about/rbac-screenshots/ExampleEnvRead.png" alt="Read Only ENVIRONMENT-MANAGEMENT" width="75%">}}

+Next, give READ access to ALL gateways under the example-env environment in GATEWAY-MANAGEMENT.
 {{< img src="adm/about/rbac-screenshots/ExampleGatewayRead.png" alt="Read Only GATEWAY-MANAGEMENT" width="75%">}}

+Next, give READ access to ALL apps within the example-env environment in APP-MANAGEMENT.
 {{< img src="adm/about/rbac-screenshots/ExampleAppRead.png" alt="Read Only APP-MANAGEMENT" width="75%">}}

+Next, give READ access to ALL web-components within ALL apps under the example-env environment.
 {{< img src="adm/about/rbac-screenshots/ExampleWebCompRead.png" alt="Read Only WEB-COMPONENT-MANAGEMENT" width="75%">}}

+Next, give READ access to site1 within SITE-MANAGEMENT.
 {{< img src="adm/about/rbac-screenshots/ExampleSiteRead.png" alt="Read Only SITE-MANAGEMENT" width="75%">}}

+Next, give READ access to the ig1 instance group within INSTANCE-GROUPS.
 {{< img src="adm/about/rbac-screenshots/ExampleIGRead.png" alt="Read Only INSTANCE-GROUPS" width="75%">}}

+Next, give READ access to ALL systems and the ig1 instance group within CERTS.
 {{< img src="adm/about/rbac-screenshots/ExampleCertsRead.png" alt="Read Only CERTS" width="75%">}}

+Finally, give READ access to ANALYTICS.
 {{< img src="adm/about/rbac-screenshots/ExampleAnalyticsRead.png" alt="Read Only ANALYTICS" width="75%">}}

 </details>